Scott Forstall

 Scott James Forstall (born August 28, 1969) is an American software engineer, known for leading the original software development team for the iPhone and iPad.
-Having spent his career first at NeXT and then Apple, he was the senior vice president (SVP) of iOS Software at Apple Inc. from 2007 until October 2012.
+Having spent his career first at NeXT and then Apple, he was the senior vice president (SVP) of iOS software at Apple from 2007 until October 2012.

 After leaving Apple, Forstall has been a Broadway producer known for co-producing the Tony Award-winning Fun Home and Eclipsed with his wife Molly Forstall, among others.

 Early life and education

 Forstall grew up in Kitsap County, Washington, the second-born of three boys to a registered-nurse mother Jeanne and an engineer father Tom Forstall.
 His older brother Bruce is also a senior software design engineer, at Microsoft.

 A gifted student for whom skills such as programming "came easily where they were difficult for others", Forstall qualified for advanced-placement science and math class in junior high school, and gained experience programming on Apple IIe computers.

 He was skipped forward a year, entering Olympic High School in Bremerton, Washington, early where classmates recall his immersion in competitive chess, history, and general knowledge, on occasion competing at the state level.
 He achieved a 4.0 GPA and earned the position of valedictorian, a position he shared with a classmate, Molly Brown, who would later become his wife.
 He had established the goal of being a "designer of high-tech electronics equipment", as he proclaimed in an interview with a local newspaper.

 Enrolling at Stanford University, he graduated in 1991 with a degree in symbolic systems.
 The next year he received his master's degree in computer science, also from Stanford.
 During his time at Stanford, Forstall was a member of the Phi Kappa Psi fraternity.